4 ways to build a robust customer service experience

 First, invest in the resources necessary to offer the best all-around customer service and support experience.
 That means providing self-serve channels and information resources such as a robust website with an FAQ page, blogs and/or videos for easy “How Tos,” effective mobile apps, and a live chat feature.

-Second, media and communication companies need to ensure they have hired enough customer service reps to operate the call center, which is still the main way customers interact with companies when they need help.
+Second, media and communications companies need to ensure they have hired enough customer service reps to operate the call center, which is still the main way customers interact with companies when they need help.
 While more employees mean a greater outlay of expenses, it’s well worth it in the end once a company establishes itself as the premier customer service and support company in the industry.

-Microsoft completed a useful study in 2017 that found 22% of customers are irritated when asked to repeat something already said to the voice-response system or another agent is an easy frustration for companies to avoid.
+Microsoft completed a useful study in 2017 that found 22% of customers are irritated when asked to repeat something already said to the voice-response system or another agent, an easy frustration for companies to avoid.
 Additionally, 26% of customers are unhappy when representatives don’t have the knowledge or ability to resolve issues; this can be addressed with a fast and easy-to-use Knowledge Management System (KMS), as seen below in point 4.
 At the very least, an agent’s CRM and desktop tools must have meaningful customer data that can be easily acted upon as necessary.

 3. Address All Customer Interactions